 The only solution to helping someone who is using or is addicted to drugs is getting professional help at a drug treatment center, such as Evoke Wellness at Cohasset.
 Regardless of their level of drug use, they will benefit from the evidence-based forms of therapy that are the gold standard at quality rehab programs.
 The most beneficial first step to help a loved one is to access a treatment center or a substance use disorder counselor.
 Many people who are only experimenting or using drugs but are not addicted to them discover what they need help with during individual therapy sessions.
 One-on-one counseling allows someone to be open and honest about themselves.
 The types of individual therapy and drug use and addiction treatment programs that are available must also provide personalized treatment plans.
 Individualized treatment and counseling plans need to be specific to the drug used, the individual’s history of drug use, and emotional status.
 Evokes drug treatment centers provides personalized treatment planning and the following types of behavioral therapy:

 - Dialectical Behavioral Therapy

 - Rational Emotive Behavioral Therapy

-Overcome Drug Abuse at Evoke Wellness MA
+Overcome Drug Abuse at Evoke Wellness at Cohasset

 The drug treatment programs that include these behavioral therapies located on the East coast and in Massachusetts include intensive inpatient, intensive outpatient, dual diagnosis, and long-term treatment.
 For immediate help on how to help your loved one or how to talk to them, call us now.
 Never delay your concerns about drug use or addiction.
 Drug use ends lives when someone is not helped.
 Let us get you or your loved one the proper support to help them become drug-free.